5 Days in Cape Town: The Perfect One Week Itinerary

 District 6 Museum

 We had plans for this afternoon to meet friends for lunch in Kirstenbosch Botanical Gardens so we had the morning free to kill.
 We spent it in the District 6 Museum.
 District 6 was a neighborhood that was stolen during the apartheid, with its non-white residents forcefully removed and sent to live in the Cape Flats outside the city.
 The buildings were even bulldozed as they were emptied to prevent residents from returning.
-This area is still mostly empty today, all was demolished except for churches.
+This area is still mostly empty today since everything was demolished except for churches.

 This museum was set up inside the Methodist Church as people hung up photos and memories of the lives they had lived in District 6.
 The memories were never taken down but grew naturally into this museum.
 Our tour guide had grown up in District 6 and her story was heartbreaking.
 There is a bit of hope in that their family was given a home in District 6 once again, as restitution from the government.
 Her sister is living there and the home is the meeting point for the entire family.